unicode-org/message-format-wg/spec/data-model/README.md

 An `UnsupportedAnnotation` represents a
 _private-use annotation_ not supported by the implementation or a _reserved annotation_.
-The `sigil` corresponds to the starting sigil of the _annotation_.
-The `source` is the "raw" value (i.e. escape sequences are not processed) and does not include the starting `sigil`.
+The `source` is the "raw" value (i.e. escape sequences are not processed), including the starting sigil.

-> **Note**
-> Be aware that future versions of this specification
-> might assign meaning to _reserved annotation_ `sigil` values.
-> This would result in new interfaces being added to
-> this data model.

 When parsing the syntax of a _message_ that includes a _private-use annotation_ supported by the implementation,